scperkins/EJEHardenberg.github.io/public/writing/political/soylent-log.md

 for lunch and finally taco bell for dinner when I arrived at my destination.

+### Day 382

+Pizza hut for lunch today, then ended up eating mostly snacks during the day, but then had some japanese food for dinner.

 [release notes for v1.6]:http://files.soylent.com/pdf/soylent-release-notes-1-6-en.pdf
 [this blog post about it]:http://fourhourworkweek.com/2013/08/20/soylent/
 [this guy]:http://robrhinehart.com/